 Just as the learning abilities and objectives are varied, so are the challenges.
 Ashvini Ji states, “One of the common challenges is that if the student has learned in their childhood, they already have a fixed concept in their mind.
 And to be able to teach them in my way, they should have an open mind toward my way of guiding them.
 As I earlier mentioned that I design the curriculum as per students’ requirements and the classes are conducted on a one-to-one basis, so all the concerns of the students are addressed diligently.”

 “One more thing I want to mention here is that,” she continues, “I need to make the students understand the correct practices and the wrong practices.
 It is vital to know the difference between the two.”

-For example Bhopali and Yaman that are taught to new learners.
+For example, Yaman is taught to new learners.
 It helps them to understand the basic structure of that particular Raga, the fixed set of notes used to create different phrases, and so on.

 However, it is not that these Ragas are only meant for the early learning stages.
-As the students’ proficiency levels increase and they are able to create their own phrases.
-Also, they are able to render the same Ragas in a more refined manner.
+As the students’ proficiency levels increase, they are able to create their own phrases, and also render the same Ragas in a more refined manner.

 At the early stage of learning music, simple compositions of the Raga are taught.
 And as the student progresses, the music materials such as - alaap, taan, bol alaap, bol taan, and sargam are made to be more detailed and intricate to enhance the beauty of the Raga.

 Ashvini Ji explains this in simple words -

 “Actually, no Raga can be termed as a basic Raga.
 There is no level for Raga.
 But there are levels of singing ability that differentiate an advanced level student from that of a basic level.